foxt7ot/beacon/README.md

 >Soon I will add app exe file in the repo

-If you find any issue please open a
+If you find any issue please open a [issue request](https://github.com/foxt7ot/beacon/issues/new)

 **Happy Coding!** For any further queries contact the [author](mailto:myaseen.khan@hotmail.com)

 Released under WTFPL License